 Inside: Toddler and preschool years are chock-full of social and emotional development.
 Knowing our child’s brain is ‘under construction’ allows us to put frustrating behaviors into context and to respond effectively.

-I knew exactly what would happen next.
+As soon as we finished exchanging hello’s, I knew exactly what would happen next.

 The wiggly path of child development